 - Moles and their offspring start to make their hills in your garden in the early spring.

 - The hills are connected to each other, so if you want to use bait to make them sick and go away, you can punch holes into their tunnels to place the bait with a broom handle going directly between two hills.

 - Be sure to replace and cover the hole you make with a rock or piece of wood so it completely covers the hole thus preventing any light from penetrating into the tunnel.

 - If light makes it into the tunnel, the mole will abandon that tunnel due to the threat of predators from above.

-How to Control: Aphids can be controlled by gently spraying and washing your plants’ leaves with water.
-Another way that isn’t exactly natural, but does work, is to mix dish detergent with water in a spray bottle to then spray on the aphids.
-A different mixture could be 1-quart of water with 1 tsp of liquid dish soap and a pinch of Cayenne pepper.
+Aphids can be controlled by gently spraying and washing your plants’ leaves with soapy water.
+Try using a mixture of 1-quart of water with 1 tsp of liquid dish soap and a pinch of Cayenne pepper.